intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/search-templates.md

 ## Criteria section configuration

-Criteria section may contain set of `Criterion`s, which will be used to render criteria search panel.
+Criteria section can contain a set of `Criterion`s to be used for rendering criteria search panel.

 ### [Facet (category) field](search-templates/facet-category-field.md)